 And you’re done!
 You now have a simple grid in Jira.

 This highly manual implementation has its limits, though.
 For one thing, you need to manually layout the rows and columns, as illustrated above.
-And secondly, you can’t create dependencies within the table or fully connect the grid to issues and projects across your instance.
+Secondly, you can’t create dependencies within the table or fully connect the grid to issues and projects across your instance.
 Furthermore, as things get more complicated, it can quickly turn into a mess.

 You can do a little more using Visual Basic, but your best option for more advanced cases is likely going to be an app like Table Grid.

 The Table Grid Next Generation app adds a huge amount of additional functionality directly to Jira and allows you to embed far more information into your issues.
-The spreadsheet-like user interface enables you to create tables and to configure columns and add formulas.
+The spreadsheet-like user interface enables you to create tables configure columns and add formulas.

 One of the key benefits of Table Grid, compared to Jira’s native tools, is that it provides structure.
 By applying rules and restrictions on how data can be entered you can ensure that your dataset is consistent and coherent.
 What’s more, the grid can replace a whole bunch of Jira issue fields with a single field: the Table Grid.
 You can simply add all the information from the relevant issue to one row in your table without losing any capability.